When looking at value in real estate, it’s important to consider these principles of real estate marketability to see how pricing is determined.

 Unfortunately, when excessive profits are available, a surplus of competition can create an oversupply of housing, and collapse the market.

-Something we’ve seen lately in the United States with the so-called “housing bubble.”
+Something we’ve saw in the United States in the early 2000s with the “housing bubble” that led to the Great Recession.

 Principle of Conformity